msaric23/bookmark/README.md

 # SpringBoot-REST-project

-It was created for learning Spring, Hibernate, JWT authentication.
+It was created as job interview project.

 ## About

-This is a SpringBoot project which lets you register as a new user and then log in with your account and add your own notes.
+This is a SpringBoot project which lets you register as a new user and then log in with your account and add your own bookmarks.
 In this project I used postgres database before launching you need to create your database and you can change settings at `application.properties` file.

 ### User registration, login Requests